Making Your House More Energy Efficient

 Now that the cold months are nearly upon many of us we wanted to share some ideas about how to make your house more energy efficient.
-As much as 60% of you energy bill can go to heating your house.
+As much as 60% of your energy bill can go to heating your house.
 Here are some tips to cut down on the amount of energy you are losing.

 Simple Ways to Save on Your Heating Expenses

-Set your thermostat on the lowest comfortable setting and leave it alone.
+- Set your thermostat on the lowest comfortable setting and leave it alone.
 You will adjust to lower temperatures and possibly sleep better as well.
 68 degrees is a comfortible temperature.

-Insulate and weatherize your home properly.
+- Insulate and weatherize your home properly.
 This is not an easy task if you have an old house, but some little things you can do relatively cheaply are: Put plastic on your windows.
 Use form weather striping around your doors.
 Close off rooms that you are not using.
 Shut vents to rooms that you don't use.

-Close drapes or curtains at night and on cloudy days.
+- Close drapes or curtains at night and on cloudy days.

-When the sun is shining, open drapes to take advantage of the natural warmth.
+- When the sun is shining, open drapes to take advantage of the natural warmth.

-Keep windows on the south side of your house clean to maximize solar gain.
+- Keep windows on the south side of your house clean to maximize solar gain.

-Keep windows near the thermostat closed, or the furnace may think it is colder than it actually is.
+- Keep windows near the thermostat closed, or the furnace may think it is colder than it actually is.

-Keep doors and windows closed.
+- Keep doors and windows closed.
 This may sound obvious, but many children tend to leave the door open when they go outside to get firewood.

-Keep your filters clean and check them monthly in your furnace.
+- Keep your filters clean and check them monthly in your furnace.

-Contact your local energy department to see if they offer a free audit.
+- Contact your local energy department to see if they offer a free audit.

-Caulk and weather strip around doors and windows.
+- Caulk and weather strip around doors and windows.

-Close your chimney damper when the fireplace is not being used.
+- Close your chimney damper when the fireplace is not being used.

 Tip: Looking for drafts?
 Hold a piece of tissue up around doors and windows.
 When the tissue flutters, you have a draft that is affecting your heating bill.